Welcome to our guide to Roscommon Racecourse.

 The track at Roscommon Racecourse is right-handed; oval for flat racing and rectangular for National Hunt.

 Roscommon Racecourse has benefited from considerable investment in the last few years.
 Improvements and upgrades to the facilities at the course include new stables, new bars and hospitality amenities and new entrance turnstiles.
-The most recent refurbishment has seen the weighing room fully demolished and replaced, with works completed in 2019.
+The most recent refurbishment has seen the weighing room entirely demolished and replaced, with works completed in 2019.

-There are three bars and various hospitality areas throughout the venue, as well as an impressive private area for Owners and Trainers; fully wheelchair accessible.
+There are three bars and various hospitality areas throughout the venue, as well as an impressive private area for Owners and Trainers, fully wheelchair accessible.

 Roscommon Racecourse has 98 stables and 2 veterinary stables alongside 10 wash bays for grooms to wash down horses after races.